git-town/git-town/README.md

 _Cuts a new feature branch off the main branch._

 Scenario:
-While working on something you realize "Hey, this should be in its own branch.
+While working on something you realize "Hey, this should be in its own branch."
 No problem, just run `git hack [name of feature branch to create]`, and a new branch is created for you, with all open changes copied over to it.